 - 23 сентября 2019

-- 4-(methyl)(nitroso)amino)butanoic acid, acceptable intake, active substance, AI, API, Article 31, benefit-risk balance, cancer, candesartan, carcinogen, CEP, cimetidine, detection, DIPNA, drug product, EC, EDQM, EIPNA, EMA, esomeprazole, European Commission, famotidine, FDA, finished product, HCl, heartburn, histamine receptors blocker, human, hydrochloride, ICH M7, impurity, irbesartan, lansoprazole, LC-MS, limit, losartan, MA, MAH, medicinal product, medicines, method, N-nitrosodiethylamine, N-nitrosodiisopropylamine, N-nitrosodimethylamine, N-nitrosoethylisopropylamine, NDEA, NDMA, Nexium, nitrosamine, nizatidine, NMBA, olmesartan, omeprazole, OTC, Pepcid, Prevacid, Prilosec, ranitidine, referral procedure, review, root cause, sartans, specific ring structure, stomach, Tagamet, tetrazole, ulcers, valsartan,
+- 4-(methyl)(nitroso)amino)butanoic acid, acceptable intake, active substance, AI, API, Article 31, benefit-risk balance, cancer, candesartan, carcinogen, CEP, cimetidine, detection, DIPNA, drug product, EC, EDQM, EIPNA, EMA, esomeprazole, European Commission, famotidine, FDA, finished product, HCl, heartburn, histamine receptors blocker, human, hydrochloride, ICH M7, impurity, irbesartan, lansoprazole, LC-MS, limit, losartan, MA, MAH, market, medicinal product, medicines, method, N-nitrosodiethylamine, N-nitrosodiisopropylamine, N-nitrosodimethylamine, N-nitrosoethylisopropylamine, NDEA, NDMA, Nexium, nitrosamine, nizatidine, NMBA, olmesartan, omeprazole, OTC, Pepcid, Prevacid, Prilosec, ranitidine, recall, referral procedure, review, root cause, sartans, specific ring structure, stomach, Tagamet, tetrazole, ulcers, USA, valsartan, withdrawal,

 EMA is to start a review of ranitidine medicines after tests showed that some of these products contained an impurity called N-nitrosodimethylamine (NDMA) at levels which raise concerns according to the principles of the ICH M7 guideline.